kevinjdonohue/AntergosLinux/README.md

 ```

+===NEED MORE HERE===

+There are lots of of other *ctl command line tools necessary for system administration.

+e.g. journalctl

+===NEED MORE HERE===

 #### Overall

 [General recommendations](https://wiki.archlinux.org/index.php/General_recommendations) -- this is the "bible" from the Arch Linux site.
 I have to admit I've only read a few of the sections from this large repository of articles that cover a vast number of topics regarding Linux in general:  System administration, Package management, Power management (especially important for a laptop), Networking, Input devices, GUI/apearance, etc.

 ### Software

-Here is a list of all of the software packages, from system tools to audio and video applications, that I've installed on Antergos so far.
+Here is a list of all of the software packages, from system tools to audio and video applications, that I've installed on Antergos.

 #### Applications

+Here, in no particular order, are the applications that I have installed.

 * **Atom** -- great all purpose text editor
 * **Visual Studio Code(AUR)** -- great JavaScript editor/all purpose text editor